TheDonKane/ValueAtRisk_AlphaVantage_CryptoPortfolio/README.md

  VaR model for crypto asset portfolio.
 I am making this model much more in depth and user friendly than my last.
 Adding a few new features as well.

  ## Install
- To install the package use:
+ To install the Alpha Vantage package use:
  ```shell
  pip install alpha_vantage
  ```